Plastic Pollution Is Killing Coral Reefs, 4-Year Study Finds

 Matthew Savoca, a marine scientist at the the University of California, Davis, who studies the effects of plastic in the ocean, suggests that ocean waters with lots of plastic waste might also carry other pollutants that could also be contributing to higher rates of coral disease.

-But Lamb says they found that corals within yards of each other showed a noticeable difference: those with plastic were much more likely to be diseased.
+But Lamb says they found that corals within yards of each other showed a noticeable difference: Those with plastic were much more likely to be diseased.
 "It seems to be something associated with the plastic itself," says Lamb.

 Exactly how the plastic is causing disease is still unclear.
 What is clear from numerous studies is that the amount of plastic getting into the oceans is on the rise.